-Finally, if you are using a Virtual Machine for your Planning Analytics server, remember you must enable Hypervisor applications for the VM.
+Finally, if you are using a Virtual Machine for your Planning Analytics Workspace server, remember you must enable Hypervisor applications for this specific VM.
 This is in the settings for the VM itself, not in the OS inside the VM.
 This is needed so you can then install Docker – a key component of the Planning Analytics Workspace installation.

 If you are accessing external databases, like Oracle or SQL Server, then you will need the relevant tools to connect to those databases natively.